 - The title of Alexander’s second book ‘Constructive Conscious Control of the Individual’.
 F M Alexander

 - The Alexander Technique is a skill for self-development teaching you to change long-standing habits that cause unnecessary tension in everything you do.
-STAT website
+Society of Teachers of the Alexander Technique, STAT website

 - Whatever your age or ability, the Technique can help boost your performance in any activity and relieve the pain and stress caused by postural habits, like slouching or rounded shoulders.
 STAT website